google/lightweight_mmm/README.md

 point.
 The necessary data will be:

-- Media data: Containing the metric per channel and time span (eg. impressions per time period).
+- Media data: Containing the metric per channel and time span (eg. impressions per week).
 Media values must not contain negative values.
 - Extra features: Any other features that one might want to add to the analysis.
   These features need to be known ahead of time for optimization or you would need another model to estimate them.